MarioLegenda/blue-dot/README.md

 Don't forget that when using *Entity::findBy()*.

-If you now there is only one user returned from the result, you can use *Entity::normalizeIfOneExists()* method to return an associative array with the user.
+If there is only one user returned from the result, you can use *Entity::normalizeIfOneExists()* method to return an associative array with the user.

     $user = $blueDot